 This rich and creamy german chocolate cheesecake will bring any chocolate lover to their knees.
 I’ll show you how to make this decadent dessert with lots of step-by-step photos.

-Anyhow, the reason I’m sharing this is because my husband is a huge chocoholic and he loves german chocolate anything.
-And I created this recipe for him.
+I created this recipe for my husband who loves chocolate and especially German chocolate cake.
 Tall, creamy and rich chocolate cheesecake topped with sweet gooey frosting and more chocolate, just the way he likes it!

 You might already know that I like my cheesecake tall and, most importantly, creamy.
 To achieve that, I had to work on this chocolate cheesecake a few times.
 No regrets though, every trial was delicious and I did came up with perfect recipe.

 For extra creaminess, we’re using sweetened condensed milk (my addiction!) and Greek yogurt.
 Condensed milk alone didn’t provide the creaminess I was looking for, the cheesecake was a bit too dry and way too rich.
 Greek yogurt added that perfect creamy texture and cuts down the richness.
 Don’t skip it!

 For pecan-coconut frosting, I used the same recipe as for my German chocolate brownies.
 It’s sweet, it’s gooey, and it’s easy!

 As usual, this step-by-step photo collage gives you a quick visual guidance.

 Oh my, look at that tall chocolate goodness!!
 Did I mention it’s rich?
 A small slice goes a long way.